-Dallas Theater Center Stages CLYBOURNE PARK in Rep with A RAISIN IN THE SUN, Now thru 10/27
+Dallas Theater Center to Stage CLYBOURNE PARK in Rep with A RAISIN IN THE SUN, 10/4-27

 "Clybourne Park explores the great changes that have occurred culturally and politically since 1959, when A Raisin in the Sun premiered and desegregation was occurring," says DTC Artistic Director Kevin Moriarty.
 "All these years later, many people still remain deeply uncomfortable discussing ongoing racial tensions.
 In Clybourne Park the audience confronts recognizable characters who hide behind politically correct conversations that barely cover up, but don't resolve, the deeply embedded challenges of the racial divide, which makes for a very smart, very relevant and, at times, very funny evening of theater."